Undergraduate Core Curriculum CommitteePurpose & Function:

 The additional Academic Dean is appointed by the Vice President for Academic Affairs in consultation with the Academic Deans.

-The Undergraduate Core Curriculum Committee elects its Chairperson yearly from among the nine faculty members.Term:
+The Undergraduate Core Curriculum Committee elects its Chairperson or Co-Chairs yearly from among the ten faculty members.Term:

 Meetings are scheduled for three times each semester, but will meet only as necessary.Reports To: